By Lexi Walters Wright

 Dec 02, 2014

-2015 Guide to Holiday Toys: What You Need to Know for Kids Grades 1–5 With Learning and Attention Issues
+2015 Guide to Holiday Toys: What You Need to Know for Preschool and Kindergarten Kids With Learning and Attention Issues

 8 Tips for Helping Kids With Social Skills Issues Cope With the Holiday Season

-10 Holiday Stressors for Kids With Learning and Attention Issues
+2015 Guide to Holiday Toys: What You Need to Know for Middle-Schoolers With Learning and Attention Issues

 This email is already subscribed to Understood newsletters.
 If you haven't been receiving anything, add email@example.com to your safe-senders list.